-International E-Conference on Pediatrics and Neonatology “Pediatrics WEBINAR” is scheduled on April 29th - 30th, 2021 to bring together a unique and international mix of experts to exchange and share their experiences and research outcomes on all elements of Pediatrics and Neonatology.
+International E-Conference on Pediatrics and Neonatology “Pediatrics WEBINAR” is scheduled on May 13th - 14th, 2021 to bring together unique and international mix of experts to exchange and share their experiences and research outcomes on all elements of Pediatrics and Neonatology.

 We welcome researchers, engineers, academic people and students, industry, investors, and people from all walks of life interested in Pediatrics and Neonatology to attend the conference and share the experiences and lessons with other enthusiasts and develop opportunities for cooperation.

 Conference sessions may be organized towards participants with different levels of experience or different positions.
 Main conference sessions include the following tracks.
 Choose to follow one track or move between tracks to create your own personalized conference experience.

 Market Analysis about Pediatrics and Neonatology: Neonatal Infant Care Market size was surpassed USD 2.4 billion in 2019 and is expected to register over 7% CAGR from 2020 to 2026.
 The growing market size is attributed to increasing in the number of neonatal healthcare facilities across the globe along with rising in the number of premature new-borns in both the developed and developing economies.